-Today's market does not have episodes of very high prices
+Today's market does not (usually) have enough times of high prices

 This makes it hard for e.g. gas generators to make back their costs.
 Day ahead spot market prices in 2016 in Germany-Austria bidding zone:

 Gas generators can bid into other markets, such as the intra-day or reserve power markets, or provide redispatch services.